Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 Those basic elements may be binary or F_q vectors of certain length or integers of certain bitsize.
 Again, the CryptographicEstimators framework provides a unified way to convert those into bits.
 More on this topic in the next  chapter.

-*__<Andre: Here I would now think you mean a problem parameter set>__* The two functions `_compute_time_complexity(...)` and `_compute_memory_complexity(...)` are automatically called by the framework to compute the time and memory complexity for a given parameter set.
-The framework will iterate over a certain amount of different parameter sets until it cannot reduce the (time/memory) complexity further.
+The two functions `_compute_time_complexity(...)` and `_compute_memory_complexity(...)` are automatically called by the framework to compute the time and memory complexity for a given parameter set.
+The framework will iterate over a certain amount of different optimization parameter sets until it cannot reduce the (time/memory) complexity further.
 The minimum is then shown in such a table.
 More on this in chapter [of how to add an optimization parameter](#Adding an optimization parameter)

 # Translation between different types of measurements
 The complexity of an algorithm is sometimes not measured in bit operations, but in vector operations or in matrix operations.
 To convert between those measurements automatically, the CryptographicEstimators library offers an easy-to-use API.

-*__<Andre: Did you execute the code?
-My understanding is that those functions return `pass` in the standard implementation of the classes, this would lead to a memory and time complexity of `--` as long as the estimator is set to return bit  complexities.
- I think it would be better if those functions simply return the amount of basic operations / elements used as input which would make everything true what you write.
-We should change it in the corresponding default implementation>__*

 Notably the two functions `to_bitcomplexity_time` and `to_bitcomplexity_memory` which are implemented by the `Problem` class of your estimation, in our case `DUMMYProblem`.
 These two functions are automatically called by the `BaseEstimator`